elegant-scipy/elegant-scipy/markdown/ch6.markdown

 $M(\alpha v) = \alpha Mv = \alpha \lambda v = \lambda (\alpha v)$.
 So, it is arbitrary whether a software package returns $v$ or $-v$ when asked for the eigenvectors of $M$.
-In order to make sure we reproduce the layout from the Varshney et al paper, we must make sure that the vector is pointing in the same direction, rather than the opposite direction.
+In order to make sure we reproduce the layout from the Varshney et al. paper, we must make sure that the vector is pointing in the same direction as theirs, rather than the opposite direction.
 We do this by choosing an arbitrary neuron from their Figure 2, and checking the sign of `x` at that position.
 We then reverse it if it doesn't match its sign in Figure 2 of the paper.

 ```python
 vc2_index = np.flatnonzero(neuron_ids == 'VC02')[0]